fuzzylogicxx/fuzzylogic/posts/disclosure-with-css-rather-than-javascript-dos-and-don-ts.md

 draft: true

 ---
-My understanding of creating accessible DIY disclosure widgets is that essentially you combine i) a `<button>` on which you toggle `aria-expanded`; immediately followed in the source order by ii) a content element (perhaps a `<div>`) on which you toggle the `hidden` attribute or CSS `display` property.
-This pattern is by necessity JavaScript-powered because we need a click event handler, within which we toggle attributes/properties.
-However for many years people have also triggered show/hide experiences using checkboxes and radio buttons, and some go further to also skip the ARIA and JavaScript and handle the effect with CSS alone.
-This makes knowing the right thing to do confusing so in this post I want to clarify what’s OK and what’s not.
+My understanding of creating accessible DIY disclosure widgets is that essentially you combine i) a `<button>` on which you toggle `aria-expanded`; immediately followed in the source order with ii) an element for the content on which you toggle the `hidden` attribute or CSS `display` property.
+This pattern is by necessity JavaScript-reliant because we need a click event handler, and within that to toggle attributes/properties.
+However for many years people have also triggered show/hide experiences using checkboxes and radio buttons, and some go further by also skipping the ARIA and JavaScript, handling the effect with CSS alone.
+This makes knowing the right thing to do a bit confusing so in this post I want to clarify what’s OK and what’s not.

 ## Scenario #1: conditionally revealed form fields